E. W. Jackson: 2012 candidacy for U.S. Senate

 In May 2011, Jackson announced he was running for the United States Senate seat in Virginia in the 2012 election.
 George Allen won the June 2012 primary; Jackson received 5% of the vote.

 2013 Lieutenant Governor candidacy

 Campaign for Republican nomination

-Jackson announced his candidacy for Lieutenant Governor of Virginia￼ on December 1, 2012, at the Republican Party of Virginia Advance in Virginia Beach, Virginia.
+Jackson announced his candidacy for Lieutenant Governor of Virginia on December 1, 2012, at the Republican Party of Virginia Advance in Virginia Beach, Virginia.
 On January 10, 2013, Jackson released his "Engage and Reform Agenda" which the campaign called "commonsense reforms [that] reassert the principles of our Constitution and Let Liberty Light the Way for Virginia."

 On May 18, 2013, Jackson was nominated as the Republican Party candidate for the position, at the party convention in Richmond.
 The nomination process took four ballots and ten hours of voting.
 Jackson led in each round of balloting, reaching a majority on the final ballot.
 Jackson had raised the least money of the seven candidates for the Republican nomination.
 The Richmond Times-Dispatch called his victory a "stunning upset" over the other candidates.
-Jackson is the first non-white to be nominated to a statewide office by Virginia Republicans since 1988.